minio/operator/docs/cert-manager.md

 kubectl create secret generic operator-ca-tls-tenant1 --from-file=ca.crt -n minio-operator
 ```
 > [!TIP]
-> In this example we choosed the secret name is `operator-ca-tls-tenant-1`, notice that we used the tenant namespace
+> In this example we choose a secret name of `operator-ca-tls-tenant-1`.
+Note the tenant namespace
-> `tenant-1` as suffix for easy identification of which namespace the CA is coming from.
+> `tenant-1` is used as as suffix for easy identification of which namespace the CA is coming from.

 Restart `minio-operator` to apply the changes.